Chiranjeevi005/ev-recharge-bunker/VERCEL_DEPLOYMENT_GUIDE.md

    - `RAZORPAY_KEY_SECRET` (your Razorpay secret)
    - `NEXT_PUBLIC_RAZORPAY_KEY_ID` (same as RAZORPAY_KEY_ID)

+**Important**: For testing, you can use Razorpay's test keys.
+For production, make sure to use your live keys.

 ### 8. Configure Security (Arcjet)

 1. Sign up for an Arcjet account